Scenario: Mobile application that calls web APIs

 - Support all user configurations: Many mobile business users must adhere to conditional-access policies and device-compliance policies.
 Be sure to support these key scenarios.

-- Implement single sign-on (SSO): By using MSAL and Microsoft identity platform, you can enable single sign-on through the device's browser or Microsoft Authenticator (and Intune Company Portal on Android).
+- Implement single sign-on (SSO): By using MSAL and Microsoft identity platform, you can enable SSO through the device's browser or Microsoft Authenticator (and Intune Company Portal on Android).

 - Implement shared device mode: Enable your application to be used in shared-device scenarios, for example hospitals, manufacturing, retail, and finance.
 Read more about supporting shared device mode.